DiMorten/deforestation_uncertainty/README.md

 Use the `cloud_mask.py` script.
 Edit the `config` dictionary for configuration.
-   - "dataset": Options: "PA": Para site.
+   - `dataset`: Options: "PA": Para site.
 "MT": Mato Grosso site.
-   - "year": year from the cloud mask to be calculated.
+   - `year`: year from the cloud mask to be calculated.
 Example: 2019

 The script will generate a NPY with the cloud mask which is used during training.